umarhassan-mitodl/11.360-fall-2005/content/pages/readings.md

 Skim through for a sense of the concept and various techniques.

-[Traffic Calming: The Federal Highway Administration (FHWA)](http://safety.fhwa.dot.gov/speedmgt/traffic_calm.cfm) - A new Web site dedicated to all the known and/or electronically publicized transportation programs and studies that pertain to traffic calming.
+{{% resource_link "908e30eb-f71a-4ae1-bc68-e05429b4a6b4" "Traffic Calming: The Federal Highway Administration (FHWA)" %}} - A new Web site dedicated to all the known and/or electronically publicized transportation programs and studies that pertain to traffic calming.

-Institute of Transportation Engineers (ITE) [Traffic Calming Library](http://www.ite.org/traffic/)
+Institute of Transportation Engineers (ITE) {{% resource_link "5574da60-69ca-4ad8-bffa-db819300c240" "Traffic Calming Library" %}}

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen colspan="3" >}}
 **Week 10: Sprawl, The Strip, and Smart Development**